USTakAssociation/Playtak/README.md

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.

-Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read below for details on our code of conduct, and the process for submitting pull requests to us.

 1. Fork it!
 2. Create your feature branch: git checkout -b my-new-feature